cleathley/docker-craft-and-laravel/README.md

 a load balancer and using redis as a caching environment for session handling

-Docker is cross platform but any examples given are based on Docker for Windows and using git bash as the CLI
+Docker is cross platform but any examples given are based on Docker for Windows and using git bash as the CLI.

 ### Docker File